ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Canvas.rst

     ctx.bezierCurveTo(85,25,75,37,75,40);
     ctx.closePath();

-.. rubric:: Talk Bubble
-   :name: talk-bubble

 *Talk bubble* uses the quadraticCurveTo() API to stroke and fill a customized talk bubble:

 .. code:: qml